lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 **LSP1 Hooks:**

-- if the previous owner is a contract that supports LSP1 interface, SHOULD call the previous owner's [`universalReceiver(...)`] function with the parameters below:
+- If the previous owner is a contract that supports LSP1 interface, SHOULD call the previous owner's [`universalReceiver(...)`] function with the parameters below:

-    - `typeId`: keccak256('LSP14OwnershipTransferred_SenderNotification')
+    - `typeId`: `keccak256('LSP14OwnershipTransferred_SenderNotification')` > `0xa124442e1cc7b52d8e2ede2787d43527dc1f3ae0de87f50dd03e27a71834f74c`
     - `data`: TBD

-- if the new owner is a contract that supports LSP1 interface, SHOULD call the new owner's [`universalReceiver(...)`] function with the parameters below:
+- If the new owner is a contract that supports LSP1 interface, SHOULD call the new owner's [`universalReceiver(...)`] function with the parameters below:

-    - `typeId`: keccak256('LSP14OwnershipTransferred_RecipientNotification')
+    - `typeId`: `keccak256('LSP14OwnershipTransferred_RecipientNotification')` > `0xe32c7debcb817925ba4883fdbfc52797187f28f73f860641dab1a68d9b32902c`
     - `data`: TBD